SAP-samples/btp-msteams-extend-workflow/tutorial/Step2-Configure-Azure/README.md

     - Azure Storage account for bot to persist information
     - Microsoft Teams subscription

-You will use Microsoft Azure Active Directory for maintaining application users and groups.
-Developments in Microsoft Azure environment starts with setting up the application registration.
+You use Microsoft Azure Active Directory for maintaining application users and groups.
+Development in Microsoft Azure environment starts with setting up the application registration.
 An application registration allows you to authenticate against your Azure Active Directory and offers dedicated settings for authentication, permission handling and so on.

-For this scenario, you will create an application registration for your Microsoft Teams extension as it will interact with Microsoft Graph and SAP BTP using Azure Active Directory authentication features.
+For this scenario, you create an application registration for your Microsoft Teams extension as it interacts with Microsoft Graph and SAP BTP using Azure Active Directory authentication features.

 If you don't have access to a Microsoft Azure account (including a paid or trial subscription), check out the [Unit 3: Microsoft Azure basics and setup](https://open.sap.com/courses/btpma1/items/1f82kP2dhVdZ6e9xia10A8) chapter in the latest openSAP course [Building Applications on SAP BTP with Microsoft Services](https://open.sap.com/courses/btpma1/).